-The complaint filed by the appellant aggrieved by this demand as complaint 39/2022-23 was considered in detail by the CGRF which was disposed as per order dated 30/09/2022 by restricting the interest up to 09/11/2020 ie the date of remittance of the arrears bill issued earlier in this regard by the appellant, KSEBL accorded sanction vide order (DD, SCM & IT) No. 1459/2022(LDII)/8190/ 2022 dated Tvpm 01/11/2022 for the compliance of the CGRF order.
-Accordingly, the bill was revised to Rs.59,721/- and was served to the appellant on 09/11/2022.
-Respondents are having every legal right to recover the revised arrears amount from the consumer towards the balance amount due to the change in applied tariff, which is issued in accordance with law and is liable to be remitted by the appellant.
+The complaint filed by the appellant as complaint 40/2022-23 was considered in detail by the CGRF which was disposed as per order dated 30/09/2022 by restricting the interest up to 09/11/2020 i.e., the date of remittance of the arrears bill issued earlier in this regard by the appellant.
+KSEBL accorded sanction vide order (DD, SCM & IT) No. 1455/2022(LDII)/

+8216/2022 dated Tvpm 01/11/2022 for the compliance of the CGRF order.
+Accordingly, the bill was revised to Rs.66,022/- and was served to the appellant on 09/11/2022.
+Respondents are having every legal right to recover the revised arrear amount from the consumer towards the balance amount due to the change in applied tariff, which is issued in accordance with law and is liable to be remitted by the appellant.

+The difference in demand for the period was remain unclaimed since the dispute was pending before the Hon'ble Supreme Court in which the appellant's school was also a party.
+As per the judgement of the Supreme Court reversing the judgment of the High Court, the respondent became entitled to the entire amount of arrears together with interest thereon.

 The demand raised by the licensee is legal and not barred by section 56 (2) of the Electricity Act 2003 as alleged.
-The amount is liable to be remined as per regulations 134 and 136 of Electricity supply code 2014 in the light of the Hon'ble Supreme Court judgement.
-The complaint filed by the appellant as Comp39/2022-23 "as considered in detail by the CGRF which was disposed as per order dated 30/09/2022 by restricting the interest up to 09/ 11/2020 ie the date of remittance of the arrears bill issued earlier in this regard by the appellant.
+The amount is liable to be remitted as per regulations 134 and 136 of Electricity Supply Code 2014 in the light of the Hon'ble Supreme Court judgement.
+The complaint filed by the appellant as Comp 40/2022-23 was considered in detail by the CGRF which was disposed as per order dated 30/09/2022 by restricting the interest up to 09/11/2020 ie the date of remittance of the arrears bill issued earlier in this regard by the appellant.